MS diagnostic criteria according to McDonald et al.

 more

-None, clinical evidence will suffice (additional evidence desirable but must be consistent with MS)
+None, clinical evidence alone will suffice (additional evidence desirable but must be consistent with MS)

 2